gentee/docs-gentee/golang/howtouse.md

 ## Bytecode Execution

 The ready byte code of the script is stored in a structure of the **Exec** type.
 To execute it, call the **Run** method.
-The parameter of the type [**Settings**] (reference.md#type-settings) allows you to pass command line parameters and specify additional settings for the virtual machine.
+The parameter of the type [**Settings**](reference.md#type-settings) allows you to pass command line parameters and specify additional settings for the virtual machine.

 ```go
 package main